 - Specific tools & techniques for working with the angriest people.

-- Stakeholder analysis and motivations.
+- Better stakeholder analysis and motivations.

 - How to ask questions with value and empathy.

 - Who should do what in the process.